apace100/origins-docs/docs/types/power_types/entity_group.md

 }
 ```

-This exampel will classify the entity that has the power as an arthropod, meaning that they will take more damage from the Bane of Arthropods enchantment.
+This example will classify the entity that has the power as an arthropod, meaning that they will take more damage from the Bane of Arthropods enchantment.